After bariatric surgery, your body’s ability to absorb nutrients changes forever.

 Depending on your stage of recovery and personal needs, you can choose between:

-• Liquids – Best for people with nausea or difficulty swallowing
+- Liquids – For nausea or swallowing issues

 Some top products include: